nd-tools/capyvel/README.md

-# ND Project - Your Project Name
+# CAPYVEL Project

-Welcome to the **ND** project.
+Welcome to the **CAPYVEL** project.
 This repository contains the source code and documentation for the project.

 ## Versions

 This project follows a version control scheme based on **Semantic Versioning** (SemVer).

-### Latest Version: v1.0
+### Latest Version: v1.1

 #### Changes in this version:
 - Initial stable version of the project.